madskjeldgaard/tree-sitter-supercollider/README.md

 - Editor agnostic - tree-sitter grammars can be implemented in any editor via [tree-sitter's language bindings](https://tree-sitter.github.io/tree-sitter/using-parsers)

 ## Contributing
 There's always work to be done and contributions are not only welcome, but _needed_.
 You can help by finding and identifying issues or resolving [existing ones](https://github.com/madskjeldgaard/tree-sitter-supercollider/issues) and submitting pull requests.
+Alternatively, see the list of TODO below.

 ### Overview
 The source code is divided up like this: